MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-module-parameters-and-data-types.md

     Modules that generate data or take data as input support .NET data types.

-    Studio modules also use custom data classes to pass information to other modules in an experiment.
+    Studio (classic) modules also use custom data classes to pass information to other modules in an experiment.